Beliavsky/Fortran-Tools/README.md

 [VSI Fortran for OpenVMS](https://vmssoftware.com/products/fortran/): supports the FORTRAN 66, FORTRAN 77, Fortran 90, and Fortran 95 standards

 [xcc-project](https://github.com/JianpingZeng/xcc-project): C/C++/Fortran compiler collection written in Java, by JianpingZeng

+### Debugging
+[Fortran Stacktrace](https://github.com/SINTEF/fortran-stacktrace): generates stack traces by providing a Fortran wrapper around the C++ library backward-cpp.
+It also integrates with the Fortran error-handling library in order to generate errors that includes a stacktrace.

 ### Emacs Plugins
 [align-f90](https://github.com/jannisteunissen/align-f90): alignment support for Fortran 90 in Emacs, by jannisteunissen